Skip to Content

 We are thankful to have a Board that prioritizes water security.
 And events like “Imagine a Day Without Water” are important reminders that we must invest in our systems to maintain reliable service.

-EWEB will dismantle the leaky and antiquated reservoir and replace it in the next few years with new, modern drinking water storage tanks built to withstand major earthquakes.
+EWEB is replacing the leaky and antiquated reservoir with new, modern drinking water storage tanks built to withstand major earthquakes.

 The existing 20 million gallon tank will be replaced by two new, 7.5 MG tanks.